nalapati/sdc-vehicle-detection/README.md

 ### Improvements
 * Deep learning for better features for vehicle detection, we don't necessarily have to use a deep network, but a couple of convolutional layers could be used as encoders for the image to be used in detection.
 (Potentially GANs for robust car detection).
-* Sequence models could work better on the time series data in a window, we could potentially do away with overlapping windows and have non overlappting windows activating if a car passes through it, using timeseries data in that window.
+* Sequence models could work better on the time series data in a window, we could potentially do away with overlapping windows and have non overlapping windows activating if a car passes through it, using timeseries data in that window.
 * A LOT more data, using mechanical turk to label car video data or the udacity dataset to make the classifier more robust.